jtarrio/jtweb/README.md

   # that language.
 If false, tables of contents will show content in other
   # languages if it is not available in the same language.
 Default: false.
   hide_untranslated: false
-  # If true, the generator does not run by default though it can be enabled
+  # If true, the generator does not run by default, but it can be enabled
   # through the --operations flag.
 Default: false.
-  disabled: false
+  skip_operation: false

 # Mail configurations
 mailers:
   # A name for this configuration.
   - name: "galego"
-    # If true, this mail configuration will not run by default though it can
+    # If true, this mail configuration will not run by default, but it can
     # be enabled through the --operations flag.
 You can use this for your
     # test configurations.
 Default: false.
-    disabled: false
+    skip_operation: false
     # Send posts available in this language.
     language: "gl"
     # The subject line will contain this prefix followed by